 These reports offer various data sources were woven together to illustrate how Silicon Valley Latinos are faring across the following quality of life domains: Education, Health, Financial Stability, Housing, and Environment.

 This report offers a portrait of Latinos in Silicon Valley and represents the second iteration of the original Silicon Valley Report Card, published in 2011.
-A data matrix has been utilized to assign grades to each source indicator in order to reflect both the well-being of the Latino community in these areas and perhaps more importantly, how effectively communities and systems support Latinos in achieving their full potential.
+A data matrix has been utilized to assign grades to each source indicator in order to reflect both the well-being of the Latino community in these areas and, perhaps more importantly, how effectively communities and systems support Latinos in achieving their full potential.
 This report represents trend data across each domain for Silicon Valley Latinos (as compared to non-Latinos in the region where possible).

 To view our interactive dashboard with quick summaries of each category click on the link: Interactive Dashboard 2018 Silicon Valley Latino Report Card.
-To receive the latest news about the next steps we are taking to convene and engage Silicon Valley leaders and our community click here and sign up.

 Our Nuestro Futuro community engagement initiative and the resulting “Voices of Change” report is the most comprehensive survey to date to capture the unsolicited voices of Silicon Valley Latinos.
 The way we accomplished this goal was through the involvement of the Latino community.